We’ve all heard the speech on TV: You have the right to an attorney. If you cannot afford an attorney, one will be

 - Federal public defender in Nevada

 Accused of a crime in Nevada?
-Call us for a free consultation…
+Contact us for a free consultation…

 Before requesting a public defender, why not contact us for a consultation?
-Our caring Las Vegas and Reno criminal lawyers will review your case and give you an estimate of the costs of obtaining experienced, aggressive legal help for your Nevada criminal charges.
+Our Las Vegas criminal lawyers will review your case and give you an estimate of the costs of obtaining experienced, aggressive legal help for your Nevada criminal charges.

 To speak to one of our lawyers, call us or complete the form on this page.